 45,000 acres of Florida Panther habitat may be lost forever!
 Panthers need your help now!

-According to the landmark study (How Much is Enough?, Kautz et al, 2005) which designated the panther's primary, secondary and dispersal zones - "The Florida panther (Puma concolor coryi) is an endangered, wide-ranging predator whose habitat needs conflict with a rapidly growing human population."
+According to the landmark study (How Much is Enough?, Kautz et al, 2005) which designated the Florida panther's primary, secondary, and dispersal zones - "The Florida panther (Puma concolor coryi) is an endangered, wide-ranging predator whose habitat needs conflict with a rapidly growing human population."
 That study also found that the entire mosaic of natural, semi-natural, and agricultural lands which remain for panthers are “essential components of a landscape-scale conservation plan for the protection of a viable Florida panther population."
 None of it is expendable.
-As for those undeveloped lands that are not currently considered high quality for panther use (the so-called "secondary zone"), they still provide important connectivity to the landscape.
+As for those undeveloped lands that are not currently considered high quality for panther use (the so-called "secondary zone"), they still provide important connectivity in the landscape.
 They should be restored as quality panther habitat and certainly not be intensively developed.